edwinrlambert/Sentiment-Analysis-Using-Flask/README.md

 ### Testing for URL Sentiment Analysis

-In the case of URL Sentiment Analysis, just copy-paste the url that you want to analyze.
-Do note, that this is an sentiment analysis done for the text content in that webpage.
+In the case of URL Sentiment Analysis, just copy-paste the URL that you want to analyze.
+Do note, that this is a sentiment analysis done for the text content on that webpage.

 **Example for URL:**: "https://www.nytimes.com/guides/well/how-to-be-happy"